Mojahidul21/computer-graphics-lab-setup-msys2-sdl3-graphics.h/README.md

 # Computer Graphics and Multimedia System Lab Setup (MSYS2 + SDL3 + graphics.h)

+Modern compilers (64-bit) are incompatible with Turbo C (16-bit DOS-based).
+As a result, old graphics programs cannot run or compile.
+We must either use outdated tools or upgrade to a modern development environment.

 This project provides a complete setup guide for configuring a modern C graphics environment on Windows using MSYS2, SDL3, and graphics.h.

 ## Features